lsst/pipelines_lsst_io/install/demo.rst

 .. note::

    The demo's version should match your installed software.
-   If you installed from source (with :doc:`lsstsw <lsstsw>`) or with a :ref`newer tag <newinstall-other-tags>`, clone the demo repository instead of downloading a release:
+   If you installed from source (with :doc:`lsstsw <lsstsw>`) or with a :ref:`newer tag <newinstall-other-tags>`, clone the demo repository instead of downloading a release:

    .. code-block:: bash